 Cataract Canyon (3 to 5 Day Trips)

-RESERVATION REQUESTS NOW BEING ACCEPTED BY EMAIL.
+RESERVATIONS NOW AVAILABLE ONLINE AT DISCOUNTED RATES FOR THE HOLIDAYS!
 Deep in the heart of Canyonlands National Park, the Green and Colorado Rivers combine forces to carve stunning canyon walls and create some of the biggest whitewater in North America.
 With no dams upstream, unregulated spring runoff can cause water levels to swell to epic proportions.
 House-sized boulders flushed into the river by debris flows create huge waves and impressive hydraulic features with names like “Satan’s Gut,” “Little Niagara,” and “The Claw.”
 The wild rapid section culminates in the “Big Drops” as the Colorado plunges over slabs of broken rock, coming to rest at a much lower elevation.
 No one soon forgets his or her first ride through Cataract Canyon!

 But before and after the turbulent rapid section, easy flatwater stretches provide ample time for relaxing, taking in the views and connecting with the other interesting people on your trip.
 Colorful canyon walls tower high above the river, closing out the rest of the world while opening up to expansive heights.
 Engaging hikes will take you to fascinating rock art left by Native Americans, plunging pools and waterfalls cascading down a side canyon, and up and over a ridge to meet the river on the other side.
 Things wind down as the river enters the calm waters of Lake Powell on the last day.
 And as a final treat, your return flight to Moab will cross the winding path of the river and provide a sneak peak into the vast red rock wilderness of Canyonlands National Park.